masyl/cook/doc/roadmap.md

 - [LOW] Allow running in "double braket" mode for less risky escaping
 - [LOW] Figure out a better way to bubble up "attrs" to relevant tags
 - [LOW] Find a faster/better way of escaping curly brackets
-- [LOW] A "safe" tag for escaping html and attributes against XSS
+- [LOW] A "raw" tag for outputing raw and unescaped output including {} brackets

 ## Distribution